Dictionary: letter M

 - The idea is to make the building into flats.

-2 (cheque, bill, tax return, shopping list) When you make something out out, you write or complete it.
-Write out
+2 (cheque, bill, invoice, tax return, shopping list) write or complete write out

 - Please make out the cheque to CMM Intelligence Ltd.

 - Please make out the invoice to the company.